 Benefit entitlement is calculated based on previous earnings and benefit duration, subject to the lower and upper thresholds.
 For those currently employed, current earnings are used.
 For those currently unemployed and in receipt, previous earnings are used which have been imputed by reversing unemployment insurance benefit rules.
 For those currently unemployed and not in receipt, imputed wage is used.
+There is no monthly information on earnings, so average annual figures are used.
 Finally, benefit amount is adjusted with the number of months in receipt (bunmy\s).